Just a fraction of the numbers promised by the government have signed up to the Green Deal.

 494 had Green Deal plans accepted, 481 had Green Deal plans pending, and only 746 households had measures installed.

 Whichever way you look at it, this is just a fraction of the 10,000 Green Deal sign-ups promised by the minister back in March last year.
 We’re guessing he’s feeling very tired right now.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.